Bridging Service Design, Visualizations, and Visual Analytics in Healthcare Digital Twins: Challenges, Gaps, and Research Opportunities: Research Agenda

 \subsection{Service and Policy Innovation}

 Consideration of policy, regulation, and standards is critical to ensure the responsible development and deployment of healthcare DT solutions.
 As emphasized by Tsekleves et al. \cite{Tsekleves2025}, the complexity of DT technologies demands proactive alignment with healthcare regulations, ethical standards, and institutional policies.
 Service design can play a key role here by offering participatory methods that connect system designers, clinicians, and policymakers early in the innovation process.
-Mager \cite{Mager2017} highlights how service design brings decision-makers closer to real user needs.
+Mager \cite{Mager2017} highlights how SD brings decision-makers closer to real user needs.
 By leveraging tools such as service blueprints \cite{Bitner2008} and stakeholder mapping \cite{Scholes2001}, SD supports the design of digital twin systems that align with institutional workflows and policy objectives.